Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 \subsection{Holomorphic boundary value problems and Toeplitz operators}

 For the reader's convenience, we include some elementary facts from the theory of Herglotz kernels and Hardy spaces.
 Let $f$ be holomorphic in the unit disk $\D$ with continuous extension to the boundary.
-The classical Schwarz Integral Formula \cite[pp. 45]{harmonicmeasure} states that that
+The classical Herglotz integral formula \cite[pp. 52]{harmonicmeasure} asserts that